The Science Faculty strives to prepare pupils for a life of science understanding, beginning at the start of Year 7.

 Extra-Curricular

-There is a weekly after-school Science club where pupils in Years 7 and 8 can experience a variety of fun, hands-on Science.
+There is a weekly after-school Science club where pupils in key stage three can experience a variety of fun, hands-on Science.
+Mrs Kennedy also runs a weekly Eco Club and Gardening Club for those that have further interest in the natural world and science outside of the classroom.

 Booster groups are run weekly for Year 11 pupils, with an open-door policy for pupils to ask for support from staff at other times.